AnikG-Org/devops-practice/crossplane/project/eks-cluster/README.md

 anik@Anik-DevOps:~/eks-cluster$
 #############################################################################################################
 ```
-## use buildspec yaml to automate the build
+## use buildspec yaml to automate the entire build